natebrunelle/cstheory-f22/markdown/ps4.md

 ---
-title: Week 5 Guide
+title: PS4 Guide
 ...

-# Week 5: Syntactic Sugar and Universality
+# Syntactic Sugar and Universality

 This week, our main goals are: